Qatar National Library Unveils 4 Heritage Maps

-Doha: With over 1,200 sheet maps and a rich array of atlases, the Heritage Library at Qatar National Library (QNL) offers a comprehensive glimpse into cartographic history from the late 15th to the mid-20th century.
+(MENAFN- Gulf Times) With more than 1,200 sheet maps and a rich array of atlases, the Heritage Library at Qatar National Library (QNL) offers a comprehensive glimpse into cartographic history from the late 15th to the mid-20th century.

 This collection spans the Arabian Peninsula, the Gulf region, and beyond into Africa, Asia, the Indian subcontinent, as well as the Ottoman Empire, capturing a world in transition through maps.

-QNL's collection includes a 4.35-meter-long Ottoman manuscript strip map from the mid-17th century, detailing the journey of the Tigris and Euphrates rivers from eastern Anatolia to the Arabian Gulf.
+2. Ottoman Cartographic Marvels: QNL's collection includes a 4.35m-long Ottoman manuscript strip map from the mid-17th century, detailing the journey of the Tigris and Euphrates rivers from eastern Anatolia to the Arabian Gulf.
 Attributed to the renowned Ottoman traveler Evliya Celebi, this geographical masterpiece illustrates many cities and historical routes.

 Among the treasures is the exceedingly rare 'Cedid Atlas Tercümesi' by Mahmud Raif Efendi.
 Printed in only 50 copies, nearly half were destroyed during a Janissary mutiny, making it one of the world's rarest atlases.

-Additionally, the collection features a unique heart-shaped world map from 1559 by Haji Ahmad.
+The collection also features a unique heart-shaped world map from 1559 by Haji Ahmad.
 Printed in only 24 copies in Venice in 1795, QNL holds one of the approximately twelve surviving copies.

-Revealing the influence of the European Age of Discovery, QNL presents Joan Blaeu's 11-volume Latin first edition of Atlas Maior from 1662, which is one of the best illustrations of Dutch cartography.
-Alongside this marvel, Abraham Ortelius's Theatrum Orbis Terrarum stands as the first true modern atlas that revolutionized map compilation and study in the 16th century, with its detailed and artistic representations.
+3. European Age of Discovery: Masterpieces of Cartography: Revealing the influence of the European Age of Discovery, QNL presents Joan Blaeu's 11-volume Latin first edition of Atlas Maior from 1662, which is one of the best illustrations of Dutch cartography.
+Alongside this marvel, Abraham Ortelius's Theatrum Orbis Terrarum stands as the first true modern atlas that revolutionised map compilation and study in the 16th century, with its detailed and artistic representations.

 Legal Disclaimer: